 Here are a few tips and tricks:

-- If you don’t have a pastry cutter, you can use two forks.
-(My pastry cutter is KitchenAid and I love it.)
+• If you don’t have a pastry cutter, you can use two forks.
+(See my recommendation below.)

 It is easy to make this the recipe for French Toast Casserole the night before.
 Follow these simple steps: